Stability Analysis of an Integrated Multistage Stochastic Programming and Markov Decision Process Problem: Quantitative stability with respect to exogenous uncertainty

 Theorem \ref{Theo-stab-exo-optvalue} is similar in form to the stability result in \cite[Theorem 2.1]{HRS2006stability} for MSP problems.
-However, the two results are derived under different conditions.
+However, the two results are derived under different settings.
 In \cite[Theorem 2.1]{HRS2006stability}, the authors assume the complete recourse condition holds in both problems before and after perturbation of $\xi_{[t]}$.
-Here, we require the Lipschitz continuity of $C_t, g_t, S^M_t $ in $(s_t, x_t, \xi_{[t]})$ and the Slater's condition.
-Moreover, the perturbation in \cite[Theorem 2.1]{HRS2006stability} is measured by the filtration distance which depends on the whole random process and the optimal solutions at different stages.
-In \cite[Theorem 6.1]{pflug2012distance}, the authors use the nested distance to measure the perturbation of the whole data process and derive an error bound under H\"{o}lder continuity and convexity of the objective function.
+Here, we require the Lipschitz continuity of $C_t, g_t, S^M_t $ in $(s_t, x_t, \xi_{[t]})$ and the Slater condition.
+Moreover, the perturbation in \cite[Theorem 2.1]{HRS2006stability} is measured by the filtration distance which depends on both the whole random process and the optimal solutions at different stages.
+Meanwhile, in \cite[Theorem 6.1]{pflug2012distance}, the authors use the nested distance to measure the perturbation of the whole data process and derive an error bound under H\"{o}lder continuity and convexity of the objective function.
 We will come back to the details of the differences in Example~\ref{ex-feasible-unchanged} at the end of the section.
 Next, we investigate stability of the set of optimal solutions.
+For this purpose, we first show the continuity of the optimal solution set.